Humanities and Social Science Program

 Faculty Advisor: Assistant Professor of English, Northeastern University

-Research Practicum Introduction
+Research Program Introduction

 Students will learn to identify the tools, audiences, and occasions behind writing for change, analyze and evaluate their own and other writers’ choices, and use these tools to create their own messages and compositions.

 Students will also learn general and subject-specific research and academic writing methods used in universities and scholarly publications.
-Students will focus on individual topics and generate their own work products upon completion of the program.
+After completing the program, they will focus on individual topics and generate their own work products.

-Final deliverable
+Final Deliverables

 Upon completion of the program, students will generate a final written composition.
 There are different forms and approaches students can select from.
 See below for specific prompts:

-Research Essay 2: Identify a person whose writing has been influential in creating change for their community (this could be a nation, a neighborhood, or anything in between).
+• Research Essay 2: Identify a person whose writing has been influential in creating change for their community (this could be a nation, a neighborhood, or anything in between).
 Analyze at least three examples of this person’s writing.
 Identify the tools that they use and the choices that they make.
 What makes their writings effective?
 Is it different from or similar to others’ writing on this issue, and if so, in what way(s)?

-Interpretive Response: In her poem for the 2021 U.S. Presidential Inauguration, “The Hill We Climb,” Amanda Gorman wrote,"We've learned that quiet isn't always peace, and the norms and notions of what "just is” isn't always justice."
+• Interpretive Response: In her poem for the 2021 U.S. Presidential Inauguration, “The Hill We Climb,” Amanda Gorman wrote, "We've learned that quiet isn't always peace, and the norms and notions of what "just is” isn't always justice."
 What does that mean to you?
 What events or experiences do you think of when you hear or see those words?

-Program Detail
+Program Details

-Workload: Around 4-5 hours per week (including class time and homework time)
+• Workload: Around 4 to 5 hours per week (including class and homework time)